Harvard Fellowships/Funding Sources and Internships

 CARAT offers students a single, easy-to-navigate database for grants and fellowships appropriate to graduate and postdoctoral students.

 Students can search and sort opportunities by program duration, purpose, academic area, and travel area:

 The GSD Student Forum Conference Fund

 The GSD Student Forum is pleased to offer funding for GSD students to attend conferences relevant to their research interests and/or coursework.
 Grants of up to $500 per student are available on a rolling application basis (i.e. funding decisions will be made as applications are received.)
 The funding is awarded to cover travel, lodging, and other expenses related to the proposed conference.

-Applications for Spring and Summer 2017 are now open.
+Applications for fall 2017 are now closed.

 Funding is dispensed as a reimbursement to students upon submission of receipts.

 Javier Ors-Ausin, MDes CC '17, Slave Dwelling Conference

 Ignacio Cardona, DDes '18, Sustainable Futures Conference 2016